The Old Ellesmerian Lodge

 Lodge Profile

-The Old Ellesmerian Lodge No. 5368 was consecrated on 3rd December 1932 and took place in the Great Hall at the College, Ellesmere.
+The Old Ellesmerian Lodge No. 5368 was consecrated on 3rd December 1932 and took place in the Great Hall at Ellesmere College, Ellesmere

-Who it was for - The Lodge meets regularly four times a year on a Saturday afternoon in the months of March (first Saturday), May (second Saturday), September and October (third Saturday).
-In the past the lodge has met in other months.
+The Lodge meets regularly four times a year on a Saturday afternoon in the months of March and May (second Saturday), September and October (third Saturday) at

 Rehearsals for Ceremonies occur occasionally, usually in the house of a member who is most convenient, geographically speaking.